 Priority refers to how soon this task needs to be accomplished.
 A task can be a low priority temporarily, and yet still have a high Gravity.

-- p5: Immediate.
+p5: Emergency.
 Reserved for escalating a task above all other priorities; “drop everything and do this!”

-- p4: Important.
+p4: Now.
 The usual top priority, and whatever is currently being worked on.

-- p3: Normal.
-Tasks that should be completed in the current development
+p3: Next.
+Tasks that should be completed in the current sprint, after current

-- p1: Eventual.
-Tasks which are not slated to be completed in this current development cycle.
+p1: Eventual.
+Tasks which are not slated for the current sprint.

-A task’s Gravity is its importance to ensuring the project is stable, easy-to-use, and accomplishes all of its intended goals.
+A task’s Gravity is its importance to project goals, including stability and ease-of-use.
 It plays an important role in planning.
 This is the only measure over which a client should have direct control.

-This measure is especially useful when performing a “featurectomy” (removing features from a project to expidite it’s completion.)
+This measure is especially useful when selecting features for removal to expedite project completion.

 Gravity is discussed in detail in an article by Lead Developer Jason C. McDonald entitled Three Ground Rules for Sane Project Planning

 Distance is a measure of how much effort it would take to complete a task, given full domain knowledge.
 The qualifier is important, as it allows developers to achieve consensus on Distance despite differences in their knowledge and skill level.

 Distance measures effort in terms of time frame relative to the team’s sprint length, although it should be understood that effort is being measured, rather than the timeframe itself.
 This is not a deadline.

 d5: Exceeds Sprint.
 Indicates task should almost certainly be broken down into subtasks.

 d3: Within Half-Sprint.

 d2: Within Quarter-Sprint.
 For sprints longer than two weeks, this can also be “Within Week”.